albemala/emoji-picker/README.md

 Choose between a light and dark theme to match your mood or style.

-Work offline: Ejimo doesn’t require an internet connection, so you can use it anytime, anywhere.
+Work offline: Ejimo doesn't require an internet connection, so you can use it anytime, anywhere.

-Privacy-friendly: We don't collect any personal information from you or from your use of the app.
+Privacy-friendly: Ejimo doesn't collect any personal information from you or from your use of the app.
 Your privacy is important and respected.

 Use keyboard shortcuts to work faster: